schmittnieto/schmittnieto.github.io/_pages/azurelocalstoragecalculator.md

 ---
 permalink: /azl-storage-calculator/
 title: "Azure Local Storage Calculator"
-subtitle: This is a calculator for Azure Local S2D, assuming you are using NVMe storage only
+subtitle: "This is a calculator for Azure Local S2D, assuming you are using NVMe storage only"
 ---

 <html lang="en">